Student debt help, $15 minimum wage part of new state union pacts

-The first set of labor contracts negotiated by Gov. Tim Walz’s administration provide for worker raises, slightly increased employee health costs, expanded student loan repayment offerings and set a $15 per hour minimum wage for members of the largest union.
+ST. PAUL, Minn. — The first set of labor contracts negotiated by Gov. Tim Walz’s administration provide for worker raises, slightly increase employee health costs, expand student loan repayment offerings and set a $15 per hour minimum wage for members of the largest union.

 The two-year agreements struck this summer have received little public attention ahead of successful ratification votes by members of the two dominant employee unions.
 They await signoff from the Legislature, with a process that should begin sometime this fall.